-Light bulbs looking dim?
+- Light bulbs looking dim?
 Wipe them down to remove dust, trash those incandescent bulbs and consider replacing those CFLs with super-efficient LED lights.
 A typical LED uses a fraction of the wattage required to power a bright incandescent bulb and they’ll last at least 15 times longer.

-Replace your dirty filters.
+- Replace your dirty filters.
 Dusty filters make your air conditioning system work harder.
 Open the windows.
 If it’s not warm enough yet to turn off the heat and enjoy the fresh air, install a programmable thermostat, which automatically adjusts the temperature so you use less energy to heat your home when no one is there.
 The device can save you up to a $100 a year on heating and cooling bills.

-Vacuum under and behind the refrigerator to remove dust build-up that decreases efficiency.
+- Vacuum under and behind the refrigerator to remove dust build-up that decreases efficiency.
 If you use an extra refrigerator or freezer in the basement or garage, turn it off when not in use.
 If you use it year-round, keep it stocked or fill gaps with extra jugs of water or trays of ice so it will operate more efficiently.

-Check to see if your appliances are ENERGY STAR certified.
+- Check to see if your appliances are ENERGY STAR certified.
 If not, consider upgrading – ENERGY STAR models use less energy and are worth the purchase price over time, even if your older, less efficient appliance is still in working order.
 And, you might even qualify for a rebate from JOEMC.